 With an increasing strong support network there was huge growth in the number of participating schools.
 Regional networking events began to be developed and the first Green-Gold Enviroschools emerged and became role models for other schools.
 The programme began development into the Early Childhood and Secondary sectors.

-In 2004 founding partner Te Mauri Tau led the development of what is now called Te Aho Tū Roa.
+In 2004 founding partner Te Mauri Tau began the development of what is now called Te Aho Tū Roa.
 Over the next few years development of Te Aho Tū Roa included the resource kit ‘Ko Au Ko Koe, Ko Koe Ko Au’, the Whakangungu training programme and Kōtuia! for rangatahi Māori.

 As students in Enviroschools moved through from primary to intermediate and secondary schools Enviroschools developed to support them.
 National secondary school Youth Jams were held in 2007 and 2008 and this led to regional Jams and the establishment of ReGeneration, a youth-led network involving senior secondary and post-school youth.
 In 2009 ReGeneration moved out of The Enviroschools Foundation and formed its own trust to support a large number of youth-inspired projects.